 Send email from computer: Email has become a major source of communication among families as well as home and business offices.
 Vast amounts of information are processed each day via email transmission using Simple Mail Transfer Protocol (SMTP) and businesses have come to rely heavily on this feature of the Internet.

-Why Computer Can not Send Email?
+Why Computer Cannot Send Emails?

 Let’s look at a couple of different reasons to send emails becomes a problem and discuss a couple of unable to send email problems from computer.